egonw/OpenPaleo/README.md

 The idea of this project is to perform a range of meta-analyses into the published Palaeontology literature.
 This will include looking at factors such as:

-- Quantitative analysis of the 'openness' of Palaeontology research
+- Quantitative analysis of the 'openness' of Palaeontology research.
-- Citation frequences for different journals, compared to their impact factors
+- Citation frequences for different journals, compared to their impact factors.
-- How aware researchers are that they may have signed away copyright
+- How aware researchers are that they may have signed away copyright.

 We strongly encourage others to participate in the project, propose their own ideas, and to contribute or re-use any of the data or other information available here.